sachinkumar1609/Data-Analyst-Project-Exercise-Analysis/README.md

 # Data-Analyst-Portfolio-Project-Exercise-Analysis

 The business request for this project was created by the user himself.
-By deciding on a business to analyze (exercise data) the following user story was derived.
+By deciding on a business to analyze (exercise data) the following user story was derived

 ![Pic](https://user-images.githubusercontent.com/103982094/224316009-12c65911-92c0-47f8-b10b-093ff5845a7d.png)